eltiffster/authorFunction/README.md

 — Grant Allen, *The Type-writer Girl*

 This repository contains files for "The Author Function": a project that uses machine learning to imitate the style of Grant Allen (1848-1899), a nineteenth-century author who wrote in a variety of genres and under various pseudonyms.
 To imitate Allen's writing style, I used artificial neural networks (ANNs), which are modelled loosely on the structure and behaviour of human brains.
-Specifically, I used the code module[torch-rnn](https://github.com/jcjohnson/torch-rnn), written by Justin Johnson, to "train" an ANN on Allen's writing.
+Specifically, I used the code module [torch-rnn](https://github.com/jcjohnson/torch-rnn), written by Justin Johnson, to "train" an ANN on Allen's writing.
 Unlike more conventional programming, ANNs do not use explicit or hand-coded instructions to produce a determined output.
-Instead, the output is the ANN or model itself (see "Anatomy" for more) ([Burger 2010](http://pages.cs.wisc.edu/~bolo/shipyard/neural/local.html)).
+Instead, the output is the ANN or model itself (see ["Anatomy"](#the-anatomy-of-neural-networks) for more) ([Burger 2010](http://pages.cs.wisc.edu/~bolo/shipyard/neural/local.html)).
 After training, I "sample" the network to generate novel strings of text based on the training data's unique stylistic features (as learned by the ANN).

 This project takes its name and inspiration from [Foucault's concept](http://www.english.upenn.edu/~cavitch/pdf-library/Foucault_Author.pdf) of the author as not a single person, but rather the effect of material and cultural influences that combine and congeal into what we consider authorship to be.
 Foucault refers to these effects as mathematical functions and processes that serve a political utility.
 I take this function to an extreme by transforming Grant Allen's style into an executable computer function—a procedure used to express, calculate, and manipulate values.